 There was a great and powerful king in the Kuru race, named Pratip.
 He was blessed with an equally powerful and handsome son- Shantanu.
 In due course of time, Shantanu ascended the throne as his father took Vanaprastha.
 He was virtuous, truthful, and free from anger and malice.
-His valour, justice, compassion spread like wildfire everywhere.
+His valor, justice, and compassion spread like wildfire everywhere.
 Radiant like the sun, he reigned his kingdom very peacefully.
 Everybody loved him and his kingship.

 Once Santanu went hunting in the jungle.
 Roaming around the forest, he came across the river Ganga.
 Being tired he wished for a little rest near that river.
 Suddenly he caught sight of a beautiful damsel at the shore.
 Beholding the beauty of the lady, he desired to have her as his wife.
 Without knowing her identity, he softly asked her, ‘O divine damsel!
 Would you be pleased to marry me?’

 Ganga smiled.
-She said in a melodious voice, ‘I shall marry you, if you agree to my conditions.’
+She said in a melodious voice, ‘I shall marry you if you agree to my conditions.’

 Shantanu was so impressed by her beauty that he immediately agreed and said, ‘As you wish.’